 How to Start an LPG Forklift in Cold Weather

-We’ve got the lowdown on starting your LPG forklift in cold weather.
+If your propane forklift won’t start, we’ve got the lowdown on starting your LPG forklift in cold weather.
 Let’s start with preventing a “no start” situation in the first place.

 Keep Your Forklift Warm

 A cold machine takes much more energy to start.
 On top of that, the fuel regulator can freeze, not to mention the forklift itself can freeze up in extremely cold temperatures.

 If you’re parking the forklift for an extended period of time, try to make sure it’s inside.
 Parking your LPG in a warm, dry area of your facility is ideal, but if you can at least keep it away from the freezing temperatures and/or wet conditions outside, you’ll have less trouble starting the machine when you need it next.

 A cold engine may have difficulty turning over, so if your LPG forklift has been cold for an extended period of time, you may want to move it inside or to a heated area to warm up.
 This task won’t be possible for everyone, but if you have the capability to move the forklift without starting it, we’d recommend you warm up the engine and try to start the machine again before troubleshooting other issues.

 This may seem like Batteries 101 but make sure to check that the battery is both charged and properly connected.
 A proper connection looks like: